 Apart from customer messaging, marketing automation tools also allow you to automate and expedite marketing processes across your whole organization.

 Marketing automation usually works with workflows (or automations) built as a series of steps using triggers and actions.
 E.g., when this happens, do this.

-The goal of any marketing automation software is to automate repetitive tasks and remove as much human work as possible.
+The goal of any marketing automation software is to automate repetitive marketing tasks and remove as much human work as possible.

 It is a broad definition, but that’s only because it is a broad subject.
 Technically speaking, any software or tool that takes any amount of the human element out of a marketing process is considered marketing automation software.

 Signs that you need marketing automation tools

 Here are some major signs that you need one or more marketing automation tools.